UpasnaWadhwa/UCS503P-202627-Contract-Playbook-Comparison/README.md

 ## Overview

-Legal and procurement teams review vendor, SaaS, and service contracts against an internal **playbook** — a set of pre-approved clause positions (e.g., liability caps, termination notice periods, auto-renewal opt-outs).
-This manual review is slow, inconsistent across reviewers, and hard to audit, and naively feeding whole contracts to an LLM risks hallucinated, unverifiable verdicts.
+Legal and procurement teams review the vendor, SaaS, and service contracts against an internal **playbook** that is a set of pre-approved clause positions (e.g., liability caps, termination notice periods, auto-renewal opt-outs etc).
+This manual review is slow, inconsistent across reviewers, and hard to audit, and naively feeding whole contracts to an LLM risks hallucinated, unverifiable decisions.

 The **Contract Playbook Comparison System** is a retrieval-augmented generation (RAG) pipeline that grounds every verdict in an exact, cited span of the source contract.
-Instead of asking an LLM "does this contract comply with our policy?", the system:
+Rather than asking an LLM "does this contract comply with our policy?", the system:

 1. Retrieves the specific contract chunk(s) relevant to each playbook clause type.
 2. Asks the LLM to compare *only* that retrieved text against the playbook position.
 3. Classifies the clause as **Match**, **Deviation**, or **Missing**, with a citation back to the source text.
-This keeps every output traceable and auditable — a requirement when a missed clause carries real financial or legal consequences.
+This keeps every output traceable and auditable which is required when a missed clause carries real financial or legal consequences.

 ---

 ## Problem Statement

-- **Slow, non-scaling review** — manual review takes significant time per contract and doesn't scale with volume.
+- **Slow, non-scaling review** : manual review takes significant time per contract and doesn't scale with volume.
-- **Inconsistent outcomes** — different reviewers catch different variations.
+- **Inconsistent outcomes** : different reviewers catch different variations.
-- **No audit trail** — verdicts aren't linked back to the exact source text.
+- **No audit trail** : verdicts aren't linked back to the exact source text.
-- **Hallucination risk** — naive "read the whole contract and answer" LLM use produces unverifiable, sometimes fabricated answers.
+- **Hallucination risk** : naive "read the whole contract and answer" LLM use produces unverifiable, sometimes fabricated answers.
 Contract Lifecycle Management (CLM) is an established, funded software category (Ironclad, LinkSquares, Lawgeex, Evisort), confirming this is a genuine workflow gap rather than a contrived exercise.

 ---